 Indicators: Grounds for Detention 1.
-In practice, are most asylum seekers detained on the territory: at the border: ☐ Yes ⊠ Yes No □ No 2.
-Are asylum seekers detained in practice during the Dublin proc ☐ Frequently Never 3.
+In practice, are most asylum seekers detained ☐ Yes ⊠ Yes No No 2.
+Are asylum seekers detained in practice during the Dublin proc Frequently Never 3.
 Are asylum seekers detained during a regular procedure in pra □ Never